 **Iowa utilities may have incentives on their web sites.

-The following link to a U.S. Department of Energy website provides a useful resource that is a good
+The following link to a U.S. Department of Energy website also provides a useful resource that is a good

 companion to the links on this page.
 All offer

 information for the states on energy tax credits,

 at http://energy.gov/savings make it easy to sort by type.
 Just

 select “Geothermal Heat Pumps” for any state, or

 select “All” for a listing of every state that has